 Luckily, secured credit cards can help you get on the right track.
 Since folks with bad credit pose a higher risk to credit card companies, however, secured cards require a security deposit as collateral.

-The deposit usually is equal to your desired credit limit.
+The deposit usually is equal to your desired credit limit, minus any fees.
 Then, in most cases, you’ll get your deposit back when you close the account.
 Other then that, secured credit cards function the same as normal credit cards.

 Note: Unsecured credit cards for bad credit do exist.
 But most of these cards charge exorbitant fees and interest.
 In other words, they’re usually not worth it.